Fall Green Manure Mix - Key Growing Information

 Height: 24–36"

-Termination: In cold climates, crimson clover, ryegrass, and peas will winterkill; vetch and winter rye will regrow in spring.
+Termination: Field peas will winterkill, while the winter rye and hairy vetch will overwinter for spring growth.
+Crimson clover and ryegrass will likely winterkill in Zones 6 and colder, though this is dependent on sowing date, snow cover, and winter weather conditions.
 For use as a green manure, mow and till under in the spring.
 Mature rye and vetch can be crimped or mowed once they have flowered for use as a surface mulch.